BasicWolf/hexagonal-architecture-django/README.md

 ## Project pulse

-I started this project to research how to build a Django app following the Hexagonal Architecture principles.
+I started this project to research building Django apps following the Hexagonal Architecture and Domain-Driven Design (DDD) principles.
-I've been as well studying Domain-Driven Design (DDD).
-While understanding the first reasonably well, DDD is something I continue grokking every day.
-The code is still evolving, as is my understanding of the topics.
+The code is still evolving, as is my understanding of the topic.
-Please visit this repository later and remember to sync your forks!

 ### Articles